theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/fest-of-trees.jpeg)

-#### November 28 - December 6, 2023<br>Festival of Trees Holiday Showcase and Benefit Auction
+#### Dates TBD<br>Festival of Trees Holiday Showcase and Benefit Auction

-Visit <a target="_blank" rel="noopener" href="https://www.themillcasino.com/">The Mill Casino * Hotel &amp; RV Park</a> to view the amazing trees and wreathes decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp; All trees will be Auctioned on Wednesday, December 6th at 7pm.
-Proceeds benefit the programs of the <a target="_blank" rel="noopener" href="https://www.facebook.com/cbnbrotary">Coos Bay-North Bend Rotary Club</a>.
+Visit <a href="https://www.themillcasino.com/" target="_blank" rel="noopener">The Mill Casino * Hotel &amp; RV Park</a> to view the amazing trees and wreathes decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp; All trees will be Auctioned.
+Proceeds benefit the programs of the <a href="https://www.facebook.com/cbnbrotary" target="_blank" rel="noopener">Coos Bay-North Bend Rotary Club</a>.

 {{< spacer "50" >}}

 #### ![reindeer Roundup](/img/rukas-reindeer-sub-section-hdr-1.jpg)![](blob:https://app.cloudcannon.com/27de559c-a3c2-4d7c-9a9d-0f066950ac81)

-#### November 28 - December 20, 2023<br>Reindeer Roundup
+#### Dates TBD<br>Reindeer Roundup

 Ruckus, the Reindeer, has convinced Santa’s reindeer to explore downtown instead of going back to the north pole following Santa’s visit.
 The reindeer will be hiding in businesses downtown.
 Find the reindeer in participating businesses, take a picture and then fill out an entry form to be entered to win a grand prize.
-(Business hours vary) The event will end on December 20th when the reindeer will return to the north pole to help Santa deliver toys to children around the world.
+(Business hours vary) The event will end in late December when the reindeer will return to the north pole to help Santa deliver toys to children around the world.

 {{< spacer 50 >}}